Religion in South Ossetia: Judaism

 Tskhinvali, the largest city in South Ossetia, historically had a large Jewish community, which sometimes outnumbered the Georgian, Armenian, and Ossetian populations.
 The Jewish community of Tskhinvali dates back to at least the Middle Ages, and was involved in trade.
 They were mostly serfs.
 The Jewish population was largely Ashkenazi, variously speaking Georgian, Ossetian, Russian, and Yiddish.
 A small Russian-speaking Sephardi community existed as well.
 Relations between the Tskhinvali Jews and the other ethnic groups of the city were largely peaceful, although there was tension and some violence in the period following the Bolshevik Revolution.
 In the 19th century, the city's Jewish population grew significantly and became economically prosperous, and there were six synagogues by the year 1900.
 In 1906, rabbi Avraham Khvolis founded the first Talmud Torah in Tskhinvali, which attracted students from throughout the region.
 Khvolis also established education for girls, a first for Georgian Jews, and sent his best students to Lithuanian yeshivas for further study.
 At their peak in 1917, Jews were the largest ethnic group in Tskhinvali, forming 38.4% of the population.

 The Jewish population of Tskhinvali was repressed in the 1930s, and all but one synagogue was shut down by the authorities.
 The community declined throughout the 20th century as Jews moved elsewhere, particularly to Russia and Israel.
 During the 1991–1992 war, all but 17 of the Jews in the city fled, and the Jewish quarter was heavily damaged.
-During the Russo-Georgian War of 2008, only one Jew, an elderly woman, remained in South Ossetia.
+During the Russo-Georgian War of 2008, only one Jew, an older woman, remained in South Ossetia.
 The Tskhinvali synagogue, largely unused for decades, was damaged by Georgian rocket fire as people were sheltering in its basement.